zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/tutorial-kendo-music-store/music-store-web/kendo-music-store-web-cart-menu-widget.md

     <a href='/ShoppingCart/' class='k-button'>Checkout</a>

-After manipulating the DOM elements we make standard Kendo method calls to initialize these elements as Kendo widgets:
+After manipulating the DOM elements we make standard Kendo UI method calls to initialize these elements as Kendo UI widgets:

             that._menu.kendoMenu();
             that._listView.kendoListView({